 - Reviewing the member’s case for possible discharge planning and Care Management needs.

-Active Health Management does not discriminate on the basis of race, color, national origin, disability, age, sex, gender identity, or sexual orientation in its Utilization Management determination process.
+Active Health Management does not discriminate on the basis of race, color, national origin, religion, disability, age, sex, gender identity, or sexual orientation in its Utilization Management determination process.

 Types of Reviews Performed